zwx8981/DBCNN/README.md

 Blind Image Quality Assessment Using A Deep Bilinear Convolutional Neural Network (Official IEEE preprint version) =
-IEEE Transactions on Circuits and Systems for Video Technology Weixia Zhang, Kede Ma, Jia Yan, Dexiang Deng, and Zhou Wang
+Weixia Zhang, Kede Ma, Jia Yan, Dexiang Deng, and Zhou Wang

 IEEE Transactions on Circuits and Systems for Video Technology (TCSVT), to appear, 2019.